Deploying Projects with Deploy Keys

 env:

-To securely use your private SSH key in the workflow, add it as a secret in GitHub:
+To securely use your private key in GitHub Actions, add it as a repository secret:

 id_ed25519

-file in a text editor and copy its contents. - Paste the copied contents into the Value field on GitHub.
+) in a text editor; copy its contents. - Paste it into the Value field.

 - Click Add secret.